Biswajit Chakraborty

-Biswajit Chakraborty, (born 1 May 1958) is an Indian film actor who appears predominantly in Bengali movies.
+Biswajit Chakraborty (born 29 October 1948) is an Indian film actor who appears predominantly in Bengali movies.
 He was born in Kolkata, West Bengal.
 His debut movie was Sunya Theke Suru directed by Ashoke Viswanathan.
-He has acted in more than a 100 movies including Autograph, Bye Bye Bangkok, Bhooter Bhabishyat and Bollywood movie Kahaani 2.
+He has acted in more than a 100 movies including Autograph, Bye Bye Bangkok, Bhooter Bhabishyat, Nayan Rahasya, Antarmahal, Icche, Tintorettor Jishu and Bollywood movie Kahaani 2 and Meri Pyaari Bindu.